Yes, you can wakeboard or wakeskate or even tube behind a watercraft.

 These WAKE series have ski pylons for getting the rope up high for the person you’re pulling.
 Wakeboard holders to get the wakeboard out of the way.
 They even have features like “Ski-Mode” which allows you to set the takeoff power and the speed you want to cruise at.

-The Sea-Doo WAKE’s come in 155hp and 230hp.
-The 155hp is more than enough for the average person.
-The 230 is better if you’re heavier or more professional wakeboarder who needs all-day performance.
+The Sea-Doo WAKE’s come in 170hp and 230hp.
+The 170hp is more than enough for the average person.
+The 230 is better if you’re a heavier or a more professional wakeboarder who needs all-day performance.

 Yamaha and Kawasaki both have machines that will just fine, but they lack a “wake” model.

 Yamaha VX Limited

 Yamaha does have something interesting if you only care about tubing.
 Yamaha’s VX Limited comes with a single person tube.
 A nice touch and at a great price too.